What is Divorce Mediation?

 The negotiated agreement is not considered complete until both you and your spouse find it acceptable and satisfactory.

-The outcome of divorce mediation is the creation of a memorandum of understanding, or MOU, which records the agreements arrived at during mediation, and which will serve as a basis for your legal divorce settlement.
-The mediators at Hudson Valley Divorce Mediation recommend that you and your spouse each have a consulting attorney review the MOU to ensure that you have not agreed to anything that is against your own interest.
+The outcome of divorce mediation is the creation of a Memorandum of Understanding, or MOU, which records the agreements arrived at during mediation, and which will serve as a basis for your legal divorce settlement or Separation Agreement.
+Mediator Ide at Hudson Valley Divorce Mediation recommends that you and your spouse each have a consulting attorney review the MOU to ensure that you have not agreed to anything that is against your own interest.

 Also see Frequently Asked Questions for more information.